microsoft/microsoft-ui-xaml-specs/winui3/DispatcherQueueUpdates.md

 or [DispatcherQueue](https://docs.microsoft.com/uwp/api/Windows.System.DispatcherQueue)
 associated with it.
-So by default, the .NET Native/Framework sync context works automatically on the UI thread of a UWP app, as well as any thread that has a DispatcherQueue running on it (a DispatcherQueue can be set on a thread using the [DispatcherQueueController.CreateOnDedicatedThread](https://docs.microsoft.com/uwp/api/Windows.System.DispatcherQueueController.CreateOnDedicatedThread) method or [CreateDispatcherQueueController](https://docs.microsoft.com/en-us/windows/win32/api/dispatcherqueue/nf-dispatcherqueue-createdispatcherqueuecontroller) function).
+So by default, the .NET Native/Framework sync context works automatically on the UI thread of a UWP app, as well as any thread that has a DispatcherQueue running on it (a DispatcherQueue can be put onto a thread using the [DispatcherQueueController.CreateOnDedicatedThread](https://docs.microsoft.com/uwp/api/Windows.System.DispatcherQueueController.CreateOnDedicatedThread) method or [CreateDispatcherQueueController](https://docs.microsoft.com/en-us/windows/win32/api/dispatcherqueue/nf-dispatcherqueue-createdispatcherqueuecontroller) function).

-In .NET5, however, there is no default SynchronizationContext, and no built-in understanding of CoreDispatcher or DispatcherQueue.
+In .NET5, however, there is no default SynchronizationContext on every thread, and no built-in understanding of CoreDispatcher or DispatcherQueue.

-This spec adds this functionality for to WinUI3 to work with SynchronizationContext, by defining a subclass of it:
+This spec adds this functionality for WinUI3 to work with SynchronizationContext, by defining a subclass of it:
 `DispatcherQueueSynchronizationContext`.
-This can be set as a thread's SynchronizatonContext, and when posted to will post to the DispatcherQueue.
+This can be set as a thread's SynchronizatonContext, and when posted to will post to the underlying DispatcherQueue.
 Note that this is a .NET API, not a WinRT API.

 Also described here is a WinRT method to create a DispatcherQueue, providing an alternative to the current COM API.